SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 - still no variables in the delay fields, but you can now use [Wait for Timeout]({{ "/commands/wait#waitfortimeout" | relative_url }}) command to add variable delays between your commands

 ##### Other Changes
-- SAMMI can automatically update Receiver, Stream Deck and Transmitter for you when there's a new version available.
+- SAMMI can automatically update Receiver, SAMMI Deck and Bridge for you when there's a new version available.
 Just click on Settings-Check for updates.
 - added support for **multiple OBS connections** (you can select a specific OBS to use for your commands or triggers)
 - you can minimize SAMMI to tray
 - ability to scale the SAMMI's UI